 Computer science research and education have become increasingly data-intensive as a result of the proliferation of digital technologies.
 Novel computational tools of mining and analyzing large-scale data are capable of revealing new knowledge and fundamental insights in many science and engineering domains.
-Our main goal is to conduct both theoretical and practical research in the areas of pattern recognition, data mining, and multimedia analysis, with a special focus on biomedical imaging.
+Our main goal is to conduct both theoretical and practical research in the areas of pattern recognition, data mining, and multimedia analysis, with a special focus on healthcare, automotive and biomedical imaging applications.
 More specifically, our recent theoretical work mainly lies in the areas of

-We have successfully applied the theoretical results to many real-world applications, including multimedia content analysis, knowledge discovery from visual patterns in financial data, and medical imaging informatics.
+We have successfully applied the theoretical results to many real-world applications, including behavior risk factor analysis, vechile interior monitoring, image classfication and brain imaging.
 A major characteristic of our research at WSU is its multidisciplinary nature.
 By cross-fertilizing ideas and rapid, seamless transition of basic research findings to practical applications, multidisciplinary projects build the foundation for highly innovative research.
-We have established strong, well-integrated collaborations with faculty not only within Department of Computer Science, but also at School of Medicine and College of Engineering.
-The long-term collaboration has already produced many joint publications, research grants, and co-advising of graduate students.
-Moreover, We have also partnered with major hospitals in Metro Detroit area such as the Harper University Hospital, the Children's Hospital of Michigan, and the Henry Ford Hospital, to produce high quality research results with potential benefits to a large population.
+We have established strong, well-integrated collaborations not only within WSU, but also with local govements, community service providers such as major hospitals in the Metro Detroit area, and many other higher education institutions and non-profit organizations.
+The long-term collaboration has already produced joint publications, research grants, and co-advising of graduate students, and our high quality research results will bring benefits to a large population.

 External Research Funding

-We are actively seeking well-motivated Ph.
-D. students/Post-docs to work on different projects.
-The minimum requirements are 1) An MS degree in computer science or related fields, 2) Strong background on Pattern Recognition & 3D Visual data analysis, and 3) Efficient programming skills in C++ and Matlab.
+We are actively seeking well-motivated graduate students/Post-docs to work on different projects.
+The prefered requirements are 1) An MS degree in computer science or related fields, 2) Strong background on Pattern Recognition & Deep Learning, and 3) Efficient programming skills in Python and/or Java.
 Interested person should contact me directly through email.